5.1 General context

 Institutions of representative democracy

-Local authorities (municipalities, see the Glossary) have broad responsibility for the provision of basic services to citizens.
-They have strong self-government based on local democracy and decision-making, and the right to levy taxes.
-In municipalities, the highest decision-making authority is vested in local councils that are elected by local residents.
-The Local Councils also send their representatives to the Regional Council which is the council of the region’s statutory joint municipal authority (see the Glossary).
+Local authorities (municipalities and wellbeing services counties, see Glossary) have the responsibility to provide basic services to citizens and ensure that citizens can participate in local decision-making processes, based on the Act on Wellbeing Services Counties (611/2021) (Laki hyvinvointialueesta, also available in Swedish) and the Municipalities Act (410/2015) (Kuntalaki, also available in Swedish).
+They have self-government based on local democracy and decision-making; municipalities also have the right to levy taxes.
+In municipalities, the highest decision-making authority is vested in local councils elected by local residents.
+Local councils also send their representatives to the Regional Council, which is the council of the region’s statutory joint municipal authority (see the Glossary).

 Finland has a multi-party electoral system.
 Electors (those eligible to vote) vote directly for the person they want to be elected.
-Voting is voluntary and a person entitled to vote may vote either 1) in advance or 2) by ballot on election day.
-Voters may cast their votes at the polling station stated in the voting register and on the polling card sent to them before the elections.
+Voting is voluntary, and a person entitled to vote may vote either 1) in advance or 2) by ballot on election day.
+Voters may cast their votes at the polling station specified in the voting register and on the polling card sent to them before the election.
+The Election Act (714/1998) (Vaalilaki, also available in Swedish) creates the legislative basis for how elections are organised.